raregem1/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script creates a directoryy my_first_directory in the /tmp/ directory
+the script moves the file betty from /tmp/ to /tmp/my_first_directory